gmrodrigues/recursive-pixel-editor/README.md

 ## More on WebAssembly

 In WebAssembly (WASM), your compiled C++ application runs inside a lightweight virtual machine embedded in the browser.
-Unlike JavaScript, which operates in a higher-level, event-driven runtime with limited low-level control, WebAssembly gives you direct access to a linear block of memory — essentially a flat address space — and a predictable execution model.

-This means your program can manage its own memory, structures, and state just like a native application.
-You can allocate buffers, use pointers, cache data, and represent your world in RAM however you choose.
-This is ideal for graphics applications like this one, where pixel data, palette state, and recursive rendering logic benefit from direct memory access and structure-oriented design.

-JavaScript, by contrast, doesn't expose this kind of memory model.
-Its canvas API is stateless — once you draw, the state is lost unless you track it yourself.
-This makes recursive or data-driven visual algorithms far more cumbersome to implement in JS than in a WASM-backed C++ application.
+WebAssembly provides a low-level, efficient binary format with access to a flat linear memory model, allowing structured control over your application state.

+Unlike JavaScript, where canvas drawing is immediate-mode and you must manage rendering state explicitly, in WebAssembly you can structure memory and logic in ways more similar to traditional native applications.
+However, for simple 2D editors like this one, both JavaScript and WebAssembly can achieve similar results — and JavaScript is often more accessible and convenient for quick development.

 ## Building